USS Cairo: Salvage and museum

 Hopes of lifting the ironclad and her cargo of artifacts intact were crushed in October 1964, when the 3-inch cables being used to lift Cairo cut deeply into its wooden hull.
 It then became a question of saving as much of the vessel as possible.
 A decision was made to cut Cairo into three sections.
 By the end of December, the battered remains were put on barges and towed to Vicksburg, Mississippi.
 In the summer of 1965, the barges carrying Cairo were towed to Ingalls Shipyard on the Gulf Coast in Pascagoula, Mississippi.
 There the armor was removed, cleaned, and stored.
 The two engines were taken apart, cleaned and reassembled.
 Sections of the hull were braced internally and a sprinkler system was operated continually to keep the white oak structural timbers from warping and checking.
 On 3 September 1971, Cairo was listed on the National Register of Historic Places.

 In 1972, the U.S. Congress enacted legislation authorizing the National Park Service to accept the title to Cairo and restore the gunboat for display in Vicksburg National Military Park.
 Delays in funding the project halted progress until June 1977, when the vessel was transported to the park and partially reconstructed on a concrete foundation near the Vicksburg National Cemetery.
 A shelter to cover the vessel was completed in October 1980, with the museum opening in November.
 The original space-frame shelter has since been replaced by a tension-fabric system to provide better cover.

 The recovery of artifacts from Cairo revealed a treasure trove of weapons, ammunition, naval stores, and personal gear of the sailors who served on board.
-The gunboat and its artifacts can now be seen along the tour road at the USS Cairo Museum.
+A key element of the National Battlefield circular tour route is the USS Cairo Museum, which includes both the sheltered gunboat hulk and a separate display, fully enclosed within a roofed structure, of vitrined gunboat artifacts.
 These include a sailor's rope knife in good condition.